etkecc/synapse-admin/README.md

   > note: if you're building on an architecture other than amd64 (for example a raspberry pi), make sure to define a maximum ram for node. otherwise the build will fail.

+  > note: if you're running on a ipv4-only system, make sure to set `SERVER_HOST=0.0.0.0` env var.
+Otherwise synapse-admin will not be able to start.

   ```yml
   services:
     synapse-admin: